-An introduction to the language of signs (Dactylology) as used among hearing-impaired people in America today and its implications and impact on the lives of hearing-impaired persons.
+An introduction to the language of signs (Dactylology) as used among hearing-impaired people in the United States today and its implications and impact on the lives of hearing-impaired persons.
 Includes intensive study and drill in sign language.

 E2718 Ministering to People Affected by HIV/AIDS